drvinceknight/unpeudemath/_posts/2014-07-27-game-theory-and-pavement-etiquette.md

 {% endhighlight %}

-We see that if we start with everyone walking on one side of the left side of the pavement then things are pretty stable:
+We see that if we start with everyone walking on one side of the left side of the pavement then things are pretty stable (using a little bit of algebra this can be shown to be a so called 'evolutionary stable strategy'):

 ![]({{site.baseurl}}/assets/images/pavement_etiquette_2.svg)

-However, if we start with everyone playing the **worst possible Nash Equilibrium** (randomly choosing a side of the pavement) then we see that this is not stable and in fact we slowly converge towards to the population picking a side of the pavement:
+However, if we start with everyone playing the **worst possible Nash Equilibrium** (randomly choosing a side of the pavement) then we see that this is not stable and in fact we slowly converge towards the population picking a side of the pavement (this is what is called a **non** evolutionary stable strategy):

 ![]({{site.baseurl}}/assets/images/pavement_etiquette_3.svg)